 - 1. In the case of a cadastral operation for the purpose of creating a lot to be built upon, namely a lot having the minimum required dimensions to have a main structure built upon it; - 2.
 In the case of a cadastral operation for the purpose of creating a new street or the extension of an existing street; - 3.
 In the case of the construction, extension or reconstruction of a main or accessory building; - 4.
 In the case of exterior renovation work of a building or a main or accessory structure.
 An intervention seeking to replace an identical or similar element or component, to the extent that the projected works are replicating an element of origin of the building or structure, is excluded from the application of the present by-law, even if this element has been altered over time.
 As an example only, the replacement of an existing guillotine window by an identical or similar model is excluded from the application of the present by-law if this type of window is the original model of the concerned structure; - 5.
-In the case of a new accessory structure among the following, including their reconstruction, extension or displacement: - a) Ramp and lifting equipment; - b) Exterior staircase; - c) Balcony, gallery or porch; - d) Veranda; - e) Domestic Wind Turbine; - Fences, pilasters, entrance gates and garden walls to be constructed in the front, lateral or back yard when the latter is adjacent to a road; - g) Mechanical equipment, equipment on a pedestal and similar equipment for a use other than residential or when installed on the public domain.
+In the case of a new accessory structure among the following, including their reconstruction, extension or displacement: - a) Ramp and lifting equipment; - b) Exterior staircase, including the railing; - c) Balcony, gallery or porch, including the railing; - d) Veranda; - e) Domestic Wind Turbine; - f) Fences, pilasters, entrance gates and garden walls to be constructed in the front, lateral or back yard when one of these yards is adjacent to a road; - g) Mechanical equipment, equipment on a pedestal and similar equipment for a use other than residential or when installed on the public domain. - 6.
+In the case of a new fence, garden wall or retaining wall identified in Appendix 2 of this By-Law, including their reconstruction, extension, displacement or demolition;